opendistro-for-elasticsearch/common-utils/README.md

-# Open Distro for Elasticsearch Common-Utils
+# Open Distro Common-Utils

-Open Distro for Elasticsearch Common-Utils is focused on providing reusable Java components for Elasticsearch plugins.
+Open Distro Common-Utils is focused on providing reusable Java components for Elasticsearch plugins.

 This library is composed of following parts:
 1. SecureRestClientBuilder - provides methods to create secure low-level and high-level REST client.
 This is